 4. Submit a traffic control plan to the Engineer for approval that details the anticipated truck movements and provides acceptable protection, warning, and guidance to motorists, pedestrians, and the workers.

 D. Equipment Storage and Staging.
 The Contractor may use, fee-free, any portion of the Project within the Project Right-of-Way for staging, equipment storage, or an office site with the approval of the Engineer, provided such usages do not interfere with the Work and are not prohibited by the Contract Documents.
-Do not bid in anticipation of using any properties within the Project Right-of-Way or Department-owned property outside the Project Right-of-Way for equipment storage or staging.
+Do not bid in anticipation of using any properties within the Project Right-of-Way or LPA-owned property outside the Project Right-of-Way for equipment storage or staging.

 E. Equipment Removal and Site Restoration.
-Remove all Contractor equipment and completely restore all utilized sites used as required by before Final Acceptance as provided in .
+Remove all Contractor equipment and completely restore all utilized sites used as required by 104.04 before Final Acceptance as provided in 109.12.